Chadkendu/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the command for the 6th task
+This is the 7th task